Home

 1. In a large skillet with a tight fitting lid, combine all ingredients.
 Bring to a boil, lower heat, cover and simmer 20 minutes.
 Uncover, add more water, ¼ cup at a time, as needed to maintain a stew-like consistency.
 Do not stir.
 Continue to cook, adding water as needed, 30-40 minutes until okra starts to fall apart.
 Remove from heat and cool slightly.

-2. Arrange okra on round serving platter in a wheel pattern, with the small ends at the center.
+2. Serve as a stew, over Sephardic Pink Rice or arrange okra on round serving platter in a wheel pattern as in the photo above, with the small ends at the center.
 Spoon any tomatoes remaining in the pan over okra, or mound in the middle of the plate as shown.

 Makes: 4-6 servings ~ Can make ahead